-- A combination of high temperature (fever), sweating, stiff muscles, feeling very drowsy or faint (a_disorder called "neuroleptic malignant syndrome"). - Yellowing of the skin and eyes (jaundice). - Inflammation of the liver (hepatitis). - A long-lasting and painful erection (priapism). - Swelling of breasts and unexpected production of breast milk (galactorrhoea). - Menstrual disorder. - Blood clots in the veins especially in the legs (symptoms include swelling, pain and redness in the leg), which may travel through blood vessels to the lungs causing chest pain and difficulty in breathing.
-If you notice any of these symptoms seek medical advice immediately. - Walking, talking, eating or other activities while you are asleep. - Body temperature decreased (hypothermia). - Inflammation of the pancreas. - A condition (called "metabolic syndrome") where you have a combination of 3 or more of the following: an increase in fat around your abdomen, a decrease in "good cholesterol" (HDL-C), an increase in a type of fat in your blood called triglycerides, high blood pressure and an increase in your blood sugar. - Combination of fever, flu-like symptoms, sore throat, or any other infection with very low white blood cell count, a condition called agranulocytosis. - Bowel obstruction. - Increased blood creatine phosphokinase (a substance from the muscles).
+- a combination of high temperature (fever), sweating, stiff muscles, feeling very drowsy or faint (a\disorder called neuroleptic malignant syndrome) Tell your doctor immediately. - yellowing of the skin and eyes (jaundice) - inflammation of the liver (hepatitis) - a long-lasting and painful erection (priapism).
+Tell your doctor immediately. - swelling of breasts and unexpected production of breast milk (galactorrhoea) - menstrual disorder - blood clots in the veins especially in the legs (symptoms include swelling, pain and redness in the leg), which may travel through blood vessels to the lungs causing chest pain and difficulty breathing.
+If you notice any of these symptoms seek medical advice immediately - walking, talking, eating or other activities while you are asleep - decreased body temperature (hypothermia) - inflammation of the pancreas - a condition (called metabolic syndrome) where you may have a combination of 3 or more of the following: an increase in fat around your abdomen, a decrease in "good cholesterol" (HDL-C), an increase in a type of fat in your blood called triglycerides, high blood pressure and an increase in your blood sugar - combination of fever, flu-like symptoms, sore throat, or any other infection with very low white blood cell count, a condition called agranulocytosis - bowel obstruction - increased blood creatine phosphokinase (a substance from the muscles)

-Very rare side effects (may affect up to 1 in 10,000 people):
+Very rare (may affect up to 1 in 10,000 people):

-- Severe rash, blisters, or red patches on the skin. - A severe allergic reaction (called anaphylaxis) which may cause difficulty in breathing or shock.

-- Rapid swelling of the skin, usually around the eyes, lips and throat (angioedema). - A serious blistering condition of the skin, mouth, eyes and genitals (Stevens-Johnson syndrome). - Inappropriate secretion of a hormone that controls urine volume. - Breakdown of muscle fibers and pain in muscles (rhabdomyolysis).
+- severe rash, blisters, or red patches on the skin - a severe allergic reaction (anaphylaxis) which may cause difficulty breathing or shock - rapid swelling of the skin, usually around the eyes, lips and throat (angioedema) - a serious blistering condition of the skin, mouth, eyes and genitals (Stevens-Johnson syndrome).
+See section 2. - abnormal secretion of a hormone that controls urine volume - breakdown of muscle fibers and muscle pain (rhabdomyolysis)